Metal: The Secret to a Beautiful New Home

 More and more steel homes are popping up on every street.
-With recent advancements to exterior and interior design you may not even recognize that the house built next door to you is made of steel.
+With recent advancements to exterior and interior design, you may not even recognize that the house built next door to you is made of steel.

-So why are more and more home owners opting for these steel dwellings?
+So why are more and more homeowners opting for these steel dwellings?
 There are numerous benefits to owning a steel home, one of the forefront reasons being the cost.
 Nine times out of ten when someone considers buying a home the very first thought that crosses that person’s mind is money.
 How much home can I afford?
-For this reason steel buildings are becoming most buyers first choice right upfront.
+For this reason, steel buildings are becoming most buyers first choice right up front.
 Not only are steel buildings quicker and more convenient to build, but they are also cheaper and easier to maintain.

 On average a steel home costs between $50 and $65 per square foot, this is on average 30 percent cheaper than a traditional home.
 Unlike other homes, steel is most often thought of as a one-time cost.
 Steel is highly durable even under the most extreme circumstances and rarely need any repairs or maintenance making the cost of keeping a steel home almost non-existent.
-This durability is often the second reason home owners have discovered steel buildings are among the best options.
+This durability is often the second reason homeowners have discovered steel buildings are among the best options.
 Steel is impervious to many extreme weather conditions and is designed to survive for decades to come.
 Many scientists have studied steel structures and put the buildings to the test, here are some of the safety factors these researchers have discovered:

 Now that you understand some of the benefits to choosing steel for your next home it may be helpful to understand how steel buildings are made.
 One of the benefits of steel buildings is that they can easily be designed and adjusted to meet all your needs.
 Just ask celebrity family The Duggars.
 Jim Bob and Michelle Duggar rose to reality TV stardom when they joined a reality show featuring their family of 16 children.
-Over the years this number has risen to 20 and the family needed a home that was large enough to fit everyone, and was both beautiful and green as they are very environmentally conscious.
-Not only was the building applauded for its tornado safety but its custom design and and highly adaptable nature made it easy to take a standard steel home and adapt it for this large family.
+Over the years this number has risen to 20 and the family needed a home that was large enough to fit everyone and was both beautiful and green as they are very environmentally conscious.
+Not only was the building applauded for its tornado safety but its custom design and highly adaptable nature made it easy to take a standard steel home and adapt it for this large family.

 For those looking for even more storage space or looking for shelter for their cars consider attaching garage space to your home.
 Garages and other storage buildings can be added on after your home is built, but incorporating them into your original design adds more stability for both buildings.
-Learn more about steel home add-ons